CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-subprofile.md

 ## Example

-This javascript code shows how to retrieve the value from a profile field.
+The following example in javascript can be used to access the "age" field of a subprofile.

     <script>
     var profileAge = subprofile.fields.age